Stephanevg/PSHTML/README.md

 ### Additional Attributes

-Each function will have an additional parameter called: ```Attributes``` of type HashTable.
+- [ ] Each function has an additional parameter called: ```Attributes``` of type HashTable.
-It will allow to add ad
+It will allow to add additional html tags without having to list ALL the existing attributes, and offer flexibility for custom and or special htmls attributes.